McCauslandBrett/Native-Script/README.md

 # React Native Development Script

-This is a develpment script used to automate repetitive task when developing in react native.
+This is a development script used to automate repetitive task when developing in react native.
 Provides for fast screen, class component, and hook component creation.

 ## Usage
 In order to run script add create.sh to your project directory not nested inside of any internal